zhongkaifu/Seq2SeqSharp/README.md

 **-InputTestFile**: The input file for test.
 **-OutputFile**: The test result file.
 **-OutputPromptFile**: The prompt file for output.
 It is a input file along with input test file.
+**-OutputAlignmentsFile**: The output file that contains alignments between target sequence and source sequence.
+It only works for pointer-generator enabled model.
 **-ModelFilePath**: The trained model file path.
 **-ProcessorType**: Architecture type: CPU or GPU **-DeviceIds**: Device ids for training in GPU mode.
 Default is 0.
 For multi devices, ids are split by comma, for example: 0,1,2